 Each exhibition is created specifically for each venue with consideration of travel, expenses, and customs.
 Inspired by Marcel Duchamp’s Boîte-en-valise [Box in valise], a “portable museum” of precise miniature replicas of his most important works, Labovitz will create a carry-on bag to house every component of each exhibition out of lightweight materials suitable for international travel.

 122 Conversations will exhibit at the Tweed Museum of Art – University of Minnesota in Duluth, MN through January 6, 2019.
-The final display include the contributions of exhibition visitors from the five sister cities.
-The participatory element is an important part of the project, for it enables citizens to “validate” Labovitz’s impressions of their city as represented in the exhibited paintings.
+The final display includes the contributions of exhibition visitors from the five sister cities.
+The participatory element is an important part of the project for it enables citizens to “validate” Labovitz’s impressions of their city as represented in the exhibited paintings.
 Individuals are invited to choose paper from pockets of a specially made wearable garment in an act of sharing and create an image or message.
 The individual pages have been collected from each city and are now in Duluth, forming a community art piece.
 For a listing of 122 Conversations events, please see Events page.